veebch/thedailygrind/README.md

 **Problem statement:** Moving between grind sizes for different brew methods can be a mild frustration on some coffee grinders.
 Remembering the location of the previous grind is not always easy.

-This is an attempt to smooth out the workflow and an excuse to play with a pi pico microcontroller, which has been on the to-do list for a while.

 # The Daily Grind

 An open-source coffee grinder accessory to aid moving between grind sizes.
 Prototyped on a Bezzera BB05, although it should be adaptable to other grinders that use a similar mechanism (stepless adjustment).
 Units are currentlynon-dimensional (no units, made up).